sheldonblewis/sheldonblewis/README.md

 - 👋 Hi, I’m @sheldonblewis
 - 👀 I’m interested in expanding my professional skill set and making an impact
-- 🌱 I’m currently exploring algorithmic trading, quantitative research, entrepreneurship and AI
+- 🌱 I’m currently exploring how we can best use constantly-improving technology and AI to better the quality of life of the 1/2 of the world that lives in poverty
 - 💞️ I’m looking to collaborate on any innovative, impactful, and fun projects!
-- 📫 How to reach me - linkedin.com/in/sheldonblewis | instagram: @_sheldonlewis
+- 📫 How to reach me - linkedin.com/in/sheldonblewis | x.com/sheldonblewis | instagram.com/_sheldonlewis

 <!---
 sheldonblewis/sheldonblewis is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.